Milind Katti

 4 Important Key Account Management Stages of Relationship (with Key Accounts)

-Key account management (KAM) is very much concerned with managing relationships with the customer.
+Key account management is concerned with managing relationships with your valuable customers.
 It is important to understand these relationships, which vary from simple, transactional forms to intimate and complex liaisons.
+Your key account manager and your organization should know which stage of key account relationship you have with each customer and manage them accordingly.

 1. Tactical Relationship